Tag: #embedded (4 posts)

 Nordic nRF52 Development with Visual Studio Code

 A few years ago, I created a tutorial on setting up Visual Studio Code for development with the STM32.
 Since I’ve also been developing on the Nordic nRF52, I thought I’d share another tutorial to show how a project can be set up, flashed, and debugged using Visual Studio Code.
-The template project discussed in this post can be found on Github.
-Instructions The Nordic toolchain is cross-platform, but the instructions below are specifically for Linux.

 Debugger Setup with GDB + OpenOCD in Visual Studio Code

 Visual Studio Code’s combination of functionality, customizability, and aesthetics makes it one of my favourite code editors.
 As such, I was set on making it work with embedded development since I was getting started with the STM32 line of microcontrollers.
 I was following the steps outlined in Mastering STM32 by Carmine Noviello (which is an excellent resource) until it said to use Eclipse, because life’s too short to use software with unnecessary bloat.
+Enter VS Code and someone wanting to use the latest and greatest in code editors.

 ESP8266 Sous Vide Controller